ABOUT THE EPC

 OUR ANNUAL MEETING

 The General Assembly is our annual June event where EPC leaders—Teaching Elders and Ruling Elders—and guests gather to worship, get refreshed and equipped, connect with each other, and decide on actions and issues for the whole EPC.
-Our 2018 General Assembly will be held at Hope Church in Cordova, Tennessee (suburban Memphis).
+Our 2019 General Assembly will be held at Cherry Creek Presbyterian Church in Englewood, Colorado (suburban Denver).
 The ongoing work of the General Assembly is overseen by Permanent Committees and carried out by the Office of the General Assembly and staff of each ministry.